Photo Credit: Lobster macaroni and cheese broiled and dripping with cheese.

 Charlotte's Best Black-Owned Restaurants And Food Trucks

 Charlotte, North Carolina (also known as “the Queen City”) is more than just the nation’s banking capitol.
-This thriving city is home to major sports teams, the host city for the CIAA basketball tournament, and it will soon host the 2019 NBA All-Star weekend.
+This thriving city is home to major sports teams, the host city for the CIAA basketball tournament, and host of the 2019 NBA All-Star weekend.

 Planning to make your way to Charlotte?
 Check out these black-owned food trucks and restaurants while you’re in town: